A geometric theory of zero area singularities in general relativity

 where $u$ is the quotient of $\ol \varphi$ and the unknown harmonic resolution function.
 The general solution of this second order linear ODE on $(0,1)$ is given by

 where $C_1$ and $C_2$ are arbitrary constants.
 To satisfy the condition $u(0)>0$, it must be that $C_2 \neq 0$.
 However, in this case, $u'(r)$ does not extend smoothly to zero:

 which diverges at $r=0$.
 Thus, there exists no solution of $(\ref{eq_local_harmonic_res})$ for this choice of $g$ obeying the necessary boundary conditions and extending smoothly to the boundary.
 In other words, the ZAS $\Sigma$ admits no local harmonic resolution.
-The above discussion also appears in \cite{jauregui}.

-\section{The Riemannian ZAS Inequality}
+\section{The Riemannian ZAS inequality}

 In this section we prove the two main theorems of this paper, stated below.
 Both were introduced and proved in \cite{bray_npms} (except the case of equality in Theorem \ref{thm_zas_ineq}, which is a new result).
 The proofs rely on a certain unproven conjecture, explained in section \ref{sec_conf_conj}.